wix-alex/fubot/README.md

 You can add any hubot scripts you want into the scripts folder and they'll get copied over when you build the container.

+Yes, facebook has a Messenger Bots api, but you can't use it to create anything for individual facebook user accounts.
+This package will allow you to do just that.

 ## installation